Pardus-Projects/JSVaporizer/README.md

 - **Renaming IDs**: Changing an element’s `id` at runtime is not supported because the library uses IDs to track DOM references.
 - **`GetText()` Unimplemented**: In some components (e.g., `JSVTextDisplay`), certain getter methods (`GetText()`) are placeholders with `NotImplementedException`.
 If you need that functionality, you’ll need to implement it.
 - **Performance Overhead**: Because ephemeral `JSObject` references are disposed after each usage, the code often re-fetches DOM elements by ID.
 This is simpler to manage but can be slower with frequent property reads/writes.
-- **Transformer Keys**: If you use multiple transformers, ensure your registry keys (the `xFormerRegistryKey`) are unique to avoid collisions in `TransformerRegistry`.
+- **Transformer Keys**: If you use multiple transformers, ensure your registry keys are unique to avoid collisions in `TransformerRegistry`.

 ---